10 years ago this week a milestone in the history of Florida lacrosse was achieved in the swamp.

 And the headline of the day would have nothing to do with Florida.

-It would come from the main event of that day’s triple-header, with Syracuse, featuring in goal someone who would figure prominently in the evolution of Florida lacrosse, John Galloway, looking especially impressive in dispatching Duke 13-11.
+It would come from the main event of that day’s triple-header, with Syracuse, featuring in goal someone who would ultimately figure pretty prominently in the evolution of Florida lacrosse, John Galloway, looking especially impressive in dispatching Duke 13-11.

 But if you’d been alert enough, you might have noticed the ground shifting—subtly, maybe, but still significantly.